He could earn up to $240 in one night for selling 800 eggs.

 In many places, hawksbill turtle eggs are still widely eaten.
+Their eggs are still being poached to be sold for local consumption.
 According to the locals, the best way to eat it is raw or boiled and sprinkled with salt for taste.

-Meet Tambi and Zainal, two very experienced poachers who know everything about the hawksbill turtle in Melaka, home to the highest population density of the critically endangered species in Malaysia.
+Meet Tambi Shah bin Hamid and Zainal bin Mahon, two very experienced poachers who know everything about the hawksbill turtle in Melaka, home to the highest population density of the critically endangered species in Malaysia.

 For more than 20 years, 45-year-old Zainal had only one goal: sneaking hundreds of turtle eggs from nesting beaches in exchange for cash.
 At 33 cents apiece, Zainal could earn up to $240 for 800 eggs in a single night – plus a delicious meal for the family.

 59-year-old Tambi wasn’t as experienced as Zainal, with just 10 years of poaching under his belt.
 But he, too, has also sold up to 200 eggs to local licensed egg collectors for 26 cents each.

 It wasn’t until 2016 when WWF and the Department of Fisheries (DoF) approached them with an unusual offer: to protect – not poach – the hawksbill turtle.
 They said yes.